Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README.md

 #### Create the Overage Scenario for testing

 1. You can use the [BulkCreateGroups.ps1](./AppCreationScripts/BulkCreateGroups.ps1) provided in the [App Creation Scripts](./AppCreationScripts/) folder to create a large number of groups and assign users to them.
 This will help test overage scenarios during development.
-You'll need to enter a user'S Object ID when prompted by the `BulkCreateGroups.ps1` script.
+You'll need to enter a user's object ID when prompted by the `BulkCreateGroups.ps1` script.
 If you would like to delete these groups after your testing, run the [BulkRemoveGroups.ps1](./AppCreationScripts/BulkRemoveGroups.ps1).

 > When attending to overage scenarios, which requires a call to [Microsoft Graph](https://graph.microsoft.com) to read the signed-in user's group memberships, your app will need to have the [User.Read](https://docs.microsoft.com/graph/permissions-reference#user-permissions) and [GroupMember.Read.All](https://docs.microsoft.com/graph/permissions-reference#group-permissions) for the [getMemberGroups](https://docs.microsoft.com/graph/api/user-getmembergroups) function to execute successfully.